gijoeuk/CV/README.md

 -Before that- selling undefloor heating and plumbing components in 2008, the year that everyone stopped building houses.
 Nonetheless took an inherited base of accounts worth £100k in sales, and turned it into £620k in 2.5 years

 - Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education